Serkan-devel/Illuminaten-schnittstelle/docs/auth.md

 ## Authentication

-Current authentication-method is only[HTTP Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization).
+Current authentication-method is only [HTTP Basic Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization).

 Minds staff still developing on OAuth-support to make this process more secure.